Padi-le/Templae-Hackathon/src/README.md

 the backend folder is structured as follows
 /backend
-├── api.php # Main PHP API for user registration, login, and data handling ├── ChatBotapi.js #use to host the server for the chatbot and global chat ├──/css
+├── api.php # Main PHP API for user registration, login, and data handling''' ├── ChatBotapi.js #use to host the server for the chatbot and global chat ├──/css
     ├──ChatBot.css